nbekris/CScore/README.md

 # CScore
 Credit Score program

-Takes a text file with credit score values and organizes those values.
+Takes a text file with credit score values, organizes those values and tells the user their interest for their requested lone.